 I’m a bit partial to creamy soups, and what I like about Split Pea Soup is that the peas break down in the cooking process, resulting in a creamy consistency that still has some texture, since it isn’t puréed in a blender.
 Make sure your dried split peas are fresh; if they are stale/old, they won’t break down in the cooking process, no matter how long you cook them.
 Also, some people believe it’s not necessary to soak the peas.
 I think the consistency comes out with a perfect balance of creamy and chunky if you DO soak them overnight.

-One year I decided to make a batch using the bone and leftovers from our Christmas country ham.
-It turned out delicious!
 A warning: country ham tastes saltier than regular ham, and if you’re not accustomed to its flavor you might want to skip cooking the soup with the ham bone.
 I would still recommend stirring in the chopped ham at the end.
-You can also use other, less salty types of ham.Print
+You can also use other, less salty types of ham if you prefer.

 - 2 cups dried split peas, rinsed and picked over

 - 1 cup chopped carrots

 - 2 to 3 quarts chicken broth

 - 1 country ham bone

 - Place the peas in a medium mixing bowl and cover with water.
 Soak overnight.
 Drain, rinse and set aside.

 - In a large stock pot, heat the olive oil over medium heat.
 Add the carrots, onion, leeks and celery and sauté until soft and just beginning to brown, around 8 to 10 minutes.

 - Add 2 quarts of the chicken broth and the ham bone; bring to a boil, partially cover, reduce heat and simmer for 30 minutes.